sleekmason/Lilidog/README.md

 - Dmenu for an alternate menu source. - ALT + F2 pulls the full Dmenu up, while ALT + F3 pulls up a <br/>
 customized Dmenu with only the most commonly used apps.

+- Wbar for icons on the desktop if desired. activate from Toggles in the menu.
+Fun to configure!

 - Thunar is the default file manager.
 Custom right-click options are already added as well.